 - It can perform all the basic features.

-Yet, it doesn’t support flash, and most of its features are still limited.
+Yet, it doesn’t support Flash, and its features are still limited.
 It may also lack advanced features that are found in other browsers.

 Pale Moon is a non-profit community of browsers that has nothing to gain from your data.
-It is independent and highly customizable, which means you’ll have a browsing experience of your own.
+It is independent and highly customizable, so you’ll have your own browsing experience.

 Some of Pale Moon’s remarkable features are: